 Today, the vast majority of news is negative.
-We often hear about crimes, terrorism, strife and acts of violence.
+We often hear about crimes, terrorism, strife, acts of violence, and virus outbreak.
 Thanks to the 24-hour news cycle, it is nearly impossible to open up a browser, turn on the TV or scroll through your Twitter or Facebook newsfeeds without being assaulted by news or stories about a world disaster.

 Media’s influence on our mental health

 You come home after a long day at work and look forward to little reprieve.
 You sit on the sofa with remote in hand and try to watch the evening news.
 You see pain, injustice, evil, violence and tears.
 Now, you’re convinced that they should call it The Anxiety Hour.